w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 The above chart shows the inflation model of the network.
 Depending on the staking participation, the inflation rate will be dynamically changed to incentivize / disincentivize token holders to participate in staking.
 For instance, inflation would be 10% if there is 50% of DOTs being staked to the network.

-On the other hand, come up with the ideal staking rate is not an easy task since the network itself requires to have enough amount of DOTs being staked to provide the security guarantee and to avoid illiquidity for the market.
+Determining the ideal staking rate is not an easy task as the network requires enough DOTs to be staked to provide the security guarantees we want and to avoid illiquidity on the market.

 For those who are interested in knowing more about the design of inflation model for the network, please see [here](https://research.web3.foundation/en/latest/polkadot/Token%20Economics/).